 (We’re still at church.
 Nothing’s happening still.)

 Still, the Father’s sermon is pretty clever.
 He starts off with a hymn: a whaling-inspired adaptation of Psalm 18 in the hymnbook Melville grew up with, in which a sinner is filled with fear and anxiety before finding salvation in prayer.
-Ever heard Nina Simone’s “Sinnerman?”
-That’s a better version, with kickass piano and no happy ending.
+Nina Simone’s “Sinnerman” is a better version, with kickass piano and no happy ending.
 After the hymn, Father Mapple tells the story of Jonah, which is A LITTLE ON THE NOSE YOU’VE GOTTA ADMIT.
 But he tells the story of Jonah’s encounter with the whale in a way that makes it fit the narrative of Psalm 18 (and “Sinnerman,” actually).
-That’s a bit of a rhetorical ninja move.
+A rhetorical ninja move.
 And he is capable of some really good lines, our Father.
 I particularly like this one: “In this world, shipmates, sin that pays its way can travel freely, and without a passport; whereas Virtue, if a pauper, is stopped at all frontiers.”
 Kind of backs up Ishmael’s antipathy towards paying passengers in the first chapter, doesn’t it?

 Also, do you think this priest talks about Jonah every Sunday?
-Maybe he alternates between Jonah and the whale and Noah’s ark?
+Or did Ishmael and Queequeg just drop in on Jonah day by coincidence?
+Maybe he alternates between Jonah and the whale and Noah’s ark.
 I feel like this guy doesn’t have time for Bible stories about the desert.

 Chapter 10: A Bosom Friend